mkcode/peek-alt-routes/README.md

 Things this peek view provides:

-- A ready to go Rails route constraint for switching controllers and routes
+- A ready to go route constraint for switching controllers/views or routes
 - A toggle button to quickly enable and disable the alternate routes

 ## Installation